 The views expressed are those of the author(s) and not necessarily those of the NHS, the NIHR or the Department of Health.

-The study is sponsored by the University of Stirling and the Trial office is based at the NMAHP Research Unit at Glasgow Caledonian University.
+The study is sponsored by Glasgow Caledonian University and the Trial office is based at the NMAHP Research Unit at Glasgow Caledonian University